vouch/vouch-proxy/README.md

 ## Installation

+Vouch relies on the ability to share a cookie between the Vouch server and the application it's protecting.
+Typically this will be done by running Vouch on a subdomain such as `vouch.example.com` where your apps are running on `app1.example.com` and `app2.example.com`.

 - `cp ./config/config.yml_example ./config/config.yml`
 - create OAuth credentials for Vouch Proxy at [google](https://console.developers.google.com/apis/credentials) or [github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/)
   - be sure to direct the callback URL to the `/auth` endpoint